 Step 1: Check your eligibility and read our application guidance before you start.
 The application guidance helps you answer each question of the application form, and gives you some top tips on how to write an application for funding.

-Step 2: Download the full application form and prepare your answers.
+Step 2: Download the Champions Fund Application Form and prepare your answers.

 Step 3: Submit your application to the relevant Time to Change hub.

 Unfortunately, we only have a limited amount of funding to give out and we want to make sure it goes to people who will be able to use that funding in the best way possible.
 To apply for funding, you need to meet the following criteria.

 1. You need to be registered as a Time to Change Champion in your community

 Only individuals who are registered as a Time to Change Community Champion can apply for funding.
 Not a Champion yet?
 Don’t worry, you can register to become a Champion.

 2. You need to be at least 18 years old

 This is because we can only provide funding to adults.
 If you are under 18 and want to be involved in TTC there are lots of other opportunities.

 3. You need to have lived experience of a mental health problem

 This funding is only for people who would describe themselves as someone who has had a mental health problem at some point.